Autonomous coding for Claude Code · v0.14.1

 /spec-review 6Requirements · Gaps · Ambiguity · Feasibility · Scope · Stakeholders

-/plan 6API · Data Model · UX · Scalability · Security · Integration · Wave Sequencer
+/blueprint 7API · Data Model · UX · Scalability · Security · Integration · Wave Sequencer

 Correctness · Dependency · Design Quality · Documentation · Performance · Resilience · Security · Test Quality · Wiring